What could be cuter than a roly-poly, striped tiger cub? TWO roly-poly, striped tiger cubs, of course!

 In August, 2017, someone tried to smuggle the Bengal cub into the US from Mexico.
 That is against the law, so when border officers found the cub in the car, they took it.
 But it was so very young, it needed milk from a bottle and a way to stay warm, so they brought it to the Safari Park.

-Meanwhile, on the other side of the country, keepers at the National Zoo in Washington, D.C. were trying to care for the Sumatran cub, that had been rejected by his mother.
+Meanwhile, on the other side of the country, wildlife care specialists at the National Zoo in Washington, D.C. were trying to care for the Sumatran cub, that had been rejected by his mother.
 They could feed him and keep him warm, but tigers do best growing up with other tigers.
-After emails and phone calls, the Sumatran tiger cub was made comfortable in a carrier and flown to San Diego.
+After emails and phone calls, the Sumatran tiger cub was made comfortable in a secure carrier and flown to San Diego.
 The plan was to introduce the two cubs and let them grow up together.

 Nice to meet you!